Summer Fun: Just Like in the Vanderbilts’ Day

 Rolling on the River

-From the late 1800s through the 1970s, a ferry traveled back and forth across the French Broad River bringing passengers from the farming operations on the West Side of the estate to Biltmore’s main dairy facility, where the Winery is located today.
-The Vanderbilt family and their guests used the ferry when they ventured to the West Side and employees used it to haul lumber and farm products.
+From the late 1800s through the 1970s, a ferry traveled back and forth across the French Broad River, bringing passengers from the farming operations on the west side of the estate to Biltmore’s main dairy facility, where the Winery is located today.
+The Vanderbilt family and their guests used the ferry when they ventured to the west side, and employees used it to haul lumber and farm products.

-Pauline Dresser, Edith Vanderbilt’s sister, attending a picnic in Langrolay-sur-Rance, France, 1895.
+Pauline Dresser, Edith Vanderbilt’s sister, attending a summer picnic in Langrolay-sur-Rance, France, 1895.

-Pack a picnic
+Pack a Summer Picnic

 Whether they stayed on Biltmore Estate or traveled to a nearby scenic spot, picnicking for the Vanderbilts and their guests was a much more extravagant outdoor activity that included dining with real china and glassware and sitting atop cushions beneath a tent or shade.

-Vacation like a Vanderbilt
+Savor Summer like a Vanderbilt

+Plan your visit to join us this summer on George Vanderbilt’s 8,000-acre Blue Ridge Mountain getaway, just as it was intended.
 For even more Vanderbilt-inspired fun, linger longer with summer days and overnight stays on our historic estate, or by joining our Passholder family.

-Afternoon Tea at Biltmore Is a Treasured Tradition
+Afternoon Tea at Biltmore: A Treasured Tradition

 Archival photo of a group of men and women, plus two large dogs, having afternoon tea at Biltmore House